Pak Noja: Biography

-Pak was born as Vladimir Tikhonov to a Jewish family in Leningrad, Soviet Union.
-His Russian name is Vladimir Tikhonov (Russian: Владимир Тихонов), but after immigrating to South Korea in 1997, he changed his name into a Korean name, Pak Noja and became naturalized as a South Korean citizen in 2001.
+Pak was born as Vladimir Tikhonov to Russian Jewish family in Leningrad, Soviet Union.
+His Russian name is Vladimir Tikhonov, but after immigrating to South Korea in 1997, he changed his name into a Korean name, Pak Noja and became naturalized as a South Korean citizen in 2001.

 Fascinated by Korean movies and classical literature during his high school days, he decided to study Korean history.
 In his 16th year, he entered the department of Korean studies at St. Petersburg National University of Russia, and he made his first visit to Korea as an exchange student in 1991 and stayed in Seoul for about 3 months.

 After his bachelor's degree, Pak kept studying Korean history and was granted a doctorate from Moscow State University with his thesis about Gaya, a combination of city states which lasted until the 6th century in southern part of Korea.